jakel1828/jakel1828.github.io/portfolio.md

 ### AI (logistics optimization)
 The following posts were written for a company using AI to help the trucking industry with driver scheduling, route optimization, and more.

+These links will open in a new tab and direct you to external websites.

 <ul>
 <li>
 <p><a href="https://optym.com/blog/how-augmented-intelligence-benefits-trucking" rel="noopener noreferrer nofollow" target="_blank">How augmented intelligence benefits trucking</a><br>